 Golden Gate Zero Emission Marine provides the hydrogen fuel cell power package and serves as technical and regulatory consultants on the project.
-The vessel will use an onboard set of fuel cells arranged in compact stacks, similar to battery racks, which allow the onboard space to be used efficiently, the company said.
+The vessel uses an onboard set of fuel cells arranged in compact stacks, similar to battery racks, which allow the onboard space to be used efficiently, the company said.

 The powertrain was designed by Golden Gate Zero Emission Marine.
-The Sea Change is powered by a Cummins 360 kW fuel cell and can reach speeds up to 22 knots.
+The Sea Change is powered by a Cummins 360-kW fuel cell and can reach speeds up to 22 knots.
 The fuel cells turn hydrogen into electricity by injecting hydrogen on one side and by supplying compressed ambient air on the other side of a proton exchange membrane (PEM fuel cell).
 The hydrogen fuel storage is connected to the fuel cell powertrain, creating electricity to run the propulsion motors and turn the twin fixed-pitch propellers.

 SWITCH is partnering with Clean Marine Energy (CME) to develop electric charging and hydrogen fueling infrastructure onshore.
 Backed by the same founders, CME plans to make clean fueling infrastructure available in multiple ports in the United States.